pwdonh/audio_tokens/README.md

 -	`label`: This specifies the label to be displayed for a given rating dimension (e.g. valence, arousal, accentedness).
 See Fig. 1, the label on top of the arena.
 -	`anchors`: This specifies the labels displayed as the endpoints of the rating dimensions (e.g. low-high, positive-neutral-negative)
 -	`force_listen`: This, if set to `true`, checks whether the participant has listened to the whole audio file before allowing them to submit their ratings.
+-	`loop`: if set to `true`, the audio file will be played in a loop, while hovering over a token

 The call to `initJsPsych` initializes jsPsych and `jsPsych.run` starts the experiment.